Concepts

 Liquidity Frontrunning-as-a-Service (JIT Liquidity)

-In Chainflip we make JIT liquidity provision extremely easy by eliminating the need to construct these private and expensive “sandwich” transactions, and simply allow liquidity providers to submit maker-only limit orders which swaps are executed against, alongside typical pool liquidity.
-It means that every swap, no matter how small, can benefit from JIT liquidity provision, rather than just the swaps big enough to justify the extreme costs of JIT liquidity provision through sandwich transaction bundles on Uniswap.
+In Chainflip we make JIT liquidity provisioning extremely easy by eliminating the need to construct these private and expensive “sandwich” transactions, and simply allow liquidity providers to submit maker-only limit orders which swaps are executed against, alongside typical pool liquidity.
+It means that every swap, no matter how small, can benefit from JIT liquidity provisioning, rather than just the swaps big enough to justify the extreme costs of JIT liquidity provisioning through sandwich transaction bundles on Uniswap.

 In each block, all extrinsics are processed before swaps are processed, meaning that all liquidity providers have an equal chance to create a competitive limit order between each 6 second block.
 There is no advantage to submitting your order earlier or later than other LPs, unless you wish to resubmit an order and improve your price based on observed competitive order changes in the mempool.
 Because all incoming deposits are known, liquidity providers can also predict the swap volume before quoting and offering a price through their orders, limiting the need for aggressive betting.
 LPs won’t quote more than they are willing to offer, and so should do so consistently, as liquidity orders are not free to update.
 Regardless, backrunning other LPs to offer the user a better price in the same State Chain block is a desirable quality of the system for the user.